About Deakin Research Online (DRO)

-DRO - is Deakin University's digital research repository which provides digital curation by describing and preserving the research output produced by Deakin University researchers, staff and higher degree research students.
+Deakin Research Online (DRO) is Deakin University's digital research repository.
+It describes and preserves research output produced by our researchers, staff and higher degree research students.

-Creating descriptive and detailed records in DRO will ensure that the work will be discoverable by the world's major search engines such as Google Scholar, and harvested through OAIster, TROVE and other scholarly databases.
-Where possible access to full text, peer reviewed published articles, books, book chapters, conference papers, images, performances and other research output is provided.
+Creating records in DRO ensures research output is discoverable by the world's major search engines such as Google Scholar, and harvested through OAIster, TROVE and other scholarly databases.
+DRO enables access to full text research output whenever possible.

-DRO has the functionality to produce a full citation list that can be used for web profile pages and CVs, and has further export options to Excel, Word and EndNote.
+DRO can produce a full citation list used for web profile pages and CVs.
+You can export citations to Excel, Word and EndNote.

 DRO is also the data source for research output pages on faculty websites.